williampsmith/cs186-db/projects/Project1Spec.md

 `Table#addRecord` to add a new `Record` to the table.

-However, even before implementing `addRecord`, you'll have to do some arithmetic in `Table#setEntryCounts` to figure out exactly how many slots are on a page.
+However, even before implementing `addRecord`, you'll have to do some arithmetic in `Table#setEntryCounts` to figure out exactly how many entries are on a page.
 Pages in our system are a fixed size `Page.pageSize`, which is currently set to 4KB.
 Since each record has a fixed size, you should be able to pretty easily figure out the optimal number of records that can be stored on a page.
-Make sure you account for the slot header (one bit (not byte) per record!).
+Make sure you account for the entry header (one bit (not byte) per record!).

 We then suggest you implement `Table#checkRecordIDValidity` as it will be